Pochwar/moozaic/README.md

 ## Usage

-### Create the first project

-- Set 'RUN_GIFTUH' and 'RUN_METAPIXEL' to '0' in '.env' file and then run `npm start` to launch the server.
+- Run `npm start` to launch the server.
-- Go to 'http://localhost:2440/create' to create yout first project
+- Go to 'http://localhost:2440' to view the default project

-### Use Moosaik

-- Once the first project has been created, you can set 'RUN_GIFTUH' and 'RUN_METAPIXEL' to '1' in '.env' file and then run `npm start` to launch the server.
-- Then go to 'http://localhost:2440' to view the result
+- Go to 'http://localhost:2440/create' to create a new project

 Info : Metapixel won't trigger before there are at least 50 images recovered from twitter.